ant-design/ant-design-pro-site/docs/layout.en-US.md

 ### Custom Layout

 # The layout is essentially a special component, and the corresponding component of the sub-route will be passed into the layout component as props.
-The simplest layout is like this
+The easyst layout is like this

 ```tsx
 <BasicLayout